SaifOmran/Obsidian/ISM/ISM.md

 	- 4- Create the file system (on server).
 	- 5- Create VM (on server).
 ---
+## SAN
+- A network whose primary purpose is the transfer of data between computer systems and storage devices and among storage devices.
+- It enables multiple compute systems to access and share storage resources.
+- the data transfer over SAN can be extended across geographic locations.
+-
+---

 - N-port: node port on server or storage box.
 - F-port: ports on SAN switch connected to storage box or server.